Does Mileage or Age Matter More in Car Valuation?

 How buyers compare mileage and age

-- Is the mileage reasonable for the age?
+• Whether the mileage is reasonable for the age

-A car with unusually low mileage for its age may raise questions, just as one with very high mileage might.
+A car with unusually low mileage for its age can sometimes raise as many questions as one with very high mileage.

 Why different valuation tools weigh these differently